The

 The ponga, or silver fern, Cyathea

-grow profusely in NZ, especially on the edge of the forests, and
+NZ, especially on the edge of the forests, and were very

 tree-ferns 'pungas'.

-to guide war parties at night, and are still used to guide hunters
+guide to guide war parties at night, and are still used to

-of NZ sportsmen, guiding them to their desired goal.
+uniforms of NZ sportsmen, guiding them to their desired

 below).